1711-Games/LGNC-Swift/Sources/LGNP/README.md

 )
 ```

 You don't have to set `.containsMeta` flag into control bitmask if you explicitly set the meta.
+Respectively, you don't have to remove this flag if you set `meta` property to `nil`.

 Then you would like to encode this message to bytes.
-First, you need a Cryptor, which is just a reusable helper for encryption:
+First, you need a Cryptor, which is just a reusable helper for encryption and decryption:

 ```swift
 let cryptor = try LGNP.Cryptor(key: "1234567890123456")